 To conclude the week of maritime images on my blog, here’s a real gem from our family archive: My grandmother Edith cleans the deck of a sailing boat, while her husband Otto (right) and her brother-in-law, Arthur Wilke, stand on the pier, apparently in a pretty good mood.
 To me, it looks like the guys had made a joke about the quality of the work.

 I also like this photo because it shows the good mood of the family between the wars.
-They could focus on growing their small business in Kiel, which was striving, the kids would yet be born, and there were no signs of war.
-In hindsight, we know that life would present come challenges to them in the years to come…
+They could focus on growing their small business in Kiel, which was striving, the kids were not yet born, and there were no signs of war.
+In hindsight, we know that life would present some challenges to them in the years to come…

 The high resolution image